madzumo/DevOps-Pipeline/README.md

 Once Terraform is complete, Ansible reads the new K8s images and deploys the application with all the services to the newly created EKS cluster.

-This is an overview explanation of how the CI/CD pipeline would normally function in a private environment.
-For this demonstration, Jenkins only creates the images and uploads to a Docker registry.
-The other triggers are handled by the demo utility itself using Python.
+Python executes several triggers for the sake of this demonstration.
+In a private environment, Jenkins would handle most of the hand-offs.
-The result is the deployment of a microservice e-commerce web application from scratch **Fully Automated**.
+Either way, the result is the deployment of a microservice e-commerce web application from scratch **Fully Automated**.

 Upon completion, you will have access to the newly created e-commerce site to test out its functionality, the jenkins server to view the configured pipeline,